Caroleq/chatroom/README.md

 # Chatroom application

 Following application can be used for LAN communication.
-It is built on socket connections.
+It is based on socket connections.

 ## Installation
 Just enter the main catalogue and type:
-1)
 ```
 make
 ```
 for client application
 or
-2)
 ```
 make ARG=server
 ```